Duncan Robinson: 2021–22 season

 On August 6, 2021, Robinson signed a five-year, $90 million deal to stay with the Heat, the largest contract in NBA history for an undrafted player, surpassing Fred VanVleet's 4-year/$85 million deal the year before.
-Robinson converted 3-point shots in the first 21 games of the season before the Cleveland Cavaliers held him scoreless on December 1, snapping his consecutive streak at 69 games.
-On December 4, in a 129-103 win against the Memphis Grizzlies, Robinson recorded his 600 three-pointer, becoming the fastest player to reach the milestone in just 184 games, surpassing the prior record made by Donovan Mitchell in 240 games.
-On December 31, Robinson was one of 7 Heat players sidelined because of the NBA's COVID health and safety protocols.
-By missing his first game since April 2019, he snapped a franchise-best 182 consecutive games streak (Glen Rice 174).
-On February 17, 2022 against the Charlotte Hornets in his 216th game Robinson made his 700th 3-point shot, surpassing Buddy Hield's (269 games) NBA record.
+Robinson converted three-point shots in the first 21 games of the season before the Cleveland Cavaliers held him scoreless on December 1, snapping his consecutive streak at 69 games.
+On December 4, in a 129-103 win against the Memphis Grizzlies, Robinson recorded his 600th three-pointer, becoming the fastest player to reach the milestone, in just 184 games, surpassing the prior record made by Donovan Mitchell in 240 games.
+On December 31, Robinson was one of seven Heat players sidelined because of the NBA's COVID health and safety protocols.
+By missing his first game since April 2019, he snapped a franchise-best 182 iron man consecutive game streak (Glen Rice 174).
+On February 17, 2022 against the Charlotte Hornets, in his 216th game, Robinson made his 700th three-point shot, surpassing Buddy Hield's (269 games) NBA record.
 Through the 2021-22 NBA season, Robinson held several Heat franchise career shooting records: Effective field goal percentage (.610) and 2-point field goal percentage (.617).
+Late in the season, Robinson lost his starting job to Max Strus for defensive reasons.

 On April 17, 2022, during Game 1 of the first round of the playoffs, Robinson scored 27 points off the bench in a 115–91 win over the Atlanta Hawks.
-He also hit 8 three-pointers, which was a Heat franchise record for most threes made in a postseason game.
-He tied J. R. Smith for the second most by an NBA reserve in the post season (one behind a 2011 effort by Jason Terry).
+He also hit eight three-pointers, which was a Heat franchise record for most threes made in a postseason game.
+Robinson tied J. R. Smith for the second most by an NBA reserve in the post season (one behind a 2011 effort by Jason Terry).
 Robinson was 9 for 10 from the field and 8 for 9 on three point shots.
-He made his last 7 three point attempts (5 for 5 in the second half and 4 for 4 in the final quarter).
+He made his last seven three point attempts (5 for 5 in the second half and 4 for 4 in the final quarter).